Indigenous Trees are in Difficulty

 Are you on the list?

-Branch die-back at the top of the tree.
+die-back on top of the tree.

-Vertical splits in the bark.
+Vertical divides in the bark.

 S-shaped sawdust-packed galleries under the bark.

-What is the concern?:
+What is the problem?:

 EAB Life Cycle: